v2-kaj/v2-kaj/README.md

 My name is Madalitso Kaj Muva, an information technology undergraduate at Malawi University of Business and Applied Sciences (MUBAS), where I also work as a part-time assistant lecturer in information systems for the Department of Continuing Education.
 Additionally, I am a guest assistant lecturer at the Blantyre campus of the National College of Information Technology (NACIT).

 ## Specialisation Aspiration
-Development of systems that make use of Artificial Intelligence (AI) specifically machine and deep learning models.
+Artificial Intelligence (AI) - machine and deep learning.

 ## Courses I teach
 - Computer Programming